cyphercodingtest/codingtest/README.md

-# codingtest
-Cypher Genomics Coding Test
+# Cypher Genomics Coding Test

 There exists a data file in the repository called data/variant_summary.sample.txt.